lisa-lumos/Apache-Spark/11-spark-architecture.md

 The driver considers the job done when all the task are successful.
 If any task fails, the driver might want to retry it, so it can restart the task at a different executor.
 If all retries also fail, then the driver returns an exception, and marks the job as failed.

 ## Spark SQL Engine and Query Planning
+Apache Spark provides 2 prominent interfaces to work with data:
+1. Spark SQL.
+Compliant with ANSI SQL2003 standard.
+2. Dataframe API, which internally uses Dataset APIs (which are not available in PySpark).
+Allows for functional programming.

+When you use Dataframe API, spark will take action and all its preceding transformations to consider it a single job.
+If you write a SQL expression, Spark considers one SQL expression as one job.

+User creates the logical query plan, which then goes to the Spark SQL engine.
+Note that no matter you use Dataframe APIs or SQL, they all will go to the Spark SQL engine.

+Spark SQL Engine will process your logical plan in 4 stages:
+1. Analysis stage.
+Parse your code for errors, and incorrect names, etc, and create a fully resolved logical plan.
+It looks up the catalog to resolve column names, data types, etc.
+2. Logical optimization.
+Apply the standard rule-based optimizations to the logical plan, and create an Optimized logical plan.
+3. Physical planning.
+Takes a logical plan, and generate one/more physical plans.
+Apply cost-based optimization (calculate each physical plan's cost, and select the plan with the least cost).
+4. Code generation.
+The best physical plan goes into code generation, and the engine generates RDD operations.